Hraf-C/CleanCode/README.md

 # Clean Code - Masterclass

 Welcome !
-This repository is a series of C++ projects, submitted in order to respond to the assignments of a Masterclass **Clean Code** leaded by [Jules Fouchy](https://github.com/JulesFouchy)
+This repository is a series of C++ projects, submitted in order to respond to the assignments of a Masterclass **Clean Code** leaded by [Jules Fouchy](https://github.com/JulesFouchy) & [Guillaume Haerinck](https://github.com/guillaume-haerinck) .

 ## 09-02_2022 : TP1
 - [x] Install a VScode and the necessary packages (for MacOS) .